sdepew97/SeniorProject/README.md

 Instructions on How to Set Up the Running Environment:
   - Download and set up Android Studio:
 	  * https://developer.android.com/studio/index.html
-  - Create a virtual device in Android Studio (I used the Nexus 6 and 5x) or purchase hardware (I used an LG Rebel 3):
+  - Create a virtual device in Android Studio (I used the Nexus 6 and 5x) or obtain hardware (I used an LG Rebel 3):
     * https://developer.android.com/studio/run/managing-avds
   - Fork/download the GitHub repo (please use the main branch for your interactions with the application)
     * https://github.com/sdepew97/SeniorProject